Cartagena, Colombia

 Restored colonial mansions with candlelit interior courtyards

-Rooftop terraces overlooking the Walled City and Caribbean Sea
+Rooftop terraces overlooking the Walled City skyline and Caribbean Sea

 16th-century fortress and bastion event spaces on the city walls

-Beachfront venues on the Rosario Islands reached by boat
+Beachfront venues on the Rosario Islands reached by private boat

-Boutique hotels with colonial architecture and tropical gardens
+Boutique hotels with colonial architecture and lush tropical gardens

 From people who’ve done it

-Book a Cartagena-based bilingual wedding planner — local relationships with venues, caterers, and musicians make an enormous difference in quality and price.
+Book a Cartagena-based bilingual wedding planner — local relationships with venues, caterers, and musicians make an enormous difference in quality and pricing.

-Embrace Colombian wedding traditions: the hora loca (crazy hour) features costumed performers, LED props, and high-energy dancing mid-reception — guests absolutely love it.
+Embrace the hora loca: this uniquely Colombian tradition features costumed performers, LED props, feather boas, and high-energy dancing mid-reception — international guests consistently call it the highlight of the entire wedding.

-Schedule outdoor ceremonies for 5–6 PM to avoid peak heat and catch the golden hour over the city walls and sea.
+Schedule outdoor ceremonies for 5–6 PM to avoid peak heat and catch the golden hour as it paints the colonial walls and the Caribbean horizon.

-Provide guests with a Cartagena guide including recommended restaurants in the Walled City, safety tips, and local phrases in Spanish.
+Provide guests with a Cartagena guide covering recommended restaurants in the Walled City, safety tips, cultural etiquette, and useful Spanish phrases.

-Plan for humidity — advise guests to pack light fabrics, and ensure your venue has adequate fans or air conditioning for enclosed spaces.
+Plan for humidity — advise guests to pack light, breathable fabrics, and ensure your venue has adequate fans or air conditioning for enclosed courtyards.

 Frequently asked